9diov/myblog/content/about.md

 As an engineering manager, I worked on teaching our team members the basics of problem solving, technical writing, software design, coaching, and a few other skills.

 I have a broad interest in the topic of building software as tools for thoughts, the "bicycle of the mind".

+For personal improvement, I studied a bit of Buddhism, Taoism and Stoicism.
+These provide useful perspectives and practices for me to deal with the difficulties of life.